straightvisions/theme_sv100/readme.txt

 Our theme brings:
 * Pagespeed 100 out of the box
 * full compatibility with wp-rocket enhance your pagespeed even more
-* lean and SEO friendly HTML Output
-* no dependencies to frameworks like Bootstrap
 * Gutenberg Support
+* 100% child-theme-support with advanced standards to replace or extend every theme module or asset
+* premium support available in English and German on enterprise level.
 * modular framework to allow full to configure which modules are loaded
 * advanced Scripts loading to allow you to configure loading of each CSS or JS
 * clean code standards themewide (PHP, HTML, CSS, JS)
-* full SVG support, e.g. for brilliant sharp Logos
-* 100% child-theme-support with advanced standards to replace or extend every theme module or asset
-* premium support available in English and German on enterprise level.
+* lean and SEO friendly HTML Output
+* no dependencies to frameworks like Bootstrap

 == Changelog ==

-= 1.3.0 =
+= 1.4.13 =
-Initial release
+Initial Public Release